ankurmay1988/dnpatch/README.md

 The master branch provides you the current stable build of dnpatch.

 ## What is dnpatch?
 dnpatch is the ultimate library for all your .NET patching needs.
-It offers automated assembly patching, signature scanning and last but but not least bypassing of obfuscators by its ability to find methods in renamed/obfuscated types.
-Since the stars on GitHub exploded in a few days, dnpatch has been extended by a couple of projects.
-The most important one is dnpatch.deobfuscation which integrates de4dot directly into dnpatch.
+It offers automated assembly patching, signature scanning, C# external/assembly code merging and injecting methods from another assembly.
 Also there is dnpatch.script, which gives you the ability to write patchers with pure JSON!

-The library itself uses dnlib.
+The library itself uses dnlib v3.5.0

 ### New Features Since v0.7
+- Converted projects into new SDK style projects.
+- Moved over to **.NET Standard 2.0**
+- Updated dnlib to 3.5.0
 - Removed dnpatch.deobfuscation part of the dnpatch library, as it was not working for latest deobfuscators and to keep library's motive simple, that its just a patching library anyways.
 Deobfuscation relied on de4dot which as of creating this fork was not actively maintained and supereded by other specialized tools.
 - Added Ability to Inject complete types and methods from one assembly to another, much like what ILMerge/ILRepack does.
 	- See **InjectHelper** class (Thanks to ConfuserEx, code is majorly based on that)